⚠️ Porta is in beta — APIs and features may change before v1.0

 CLIyargsAdmin command-line interface

-Admin GUI BFFKoa (separate process)Backend-for-frontend: OIDC auth, session, API proxy
+Admin GUI BFFKoa (standalone process)Backend-for-frontend: OIDC auth (PKCE public client), in-memory sessions, API proxy

 Admin GUI BuildViteSPA bundler and dev server